schellenberg/computerscience20/_sources/Python/Overview/Conditionals.rst

 .. topic:: Quick Overview of Day

+    Go over practice problems from last day.
 Give more details about boolean expressions.
 Practice some Python problems with input/output and conditionals.

 .. reveal:: curriculum_addressed